 "Beyond Compliance: Integrating Double Materiality into your strategy"

-Learn more about double materiality through this in-depth interview with 2Impact's Managing Director Nishant Parekh, specialized in sustainability reporting, circularity and double materiality.
+An In-depth interview on double materiality with 2Impact's Managing Director Nishant Parekh, specialized in sustainability reporting, circularity and double materiality.

 Lisa: Can you explain what double materiality is and how it differs from single materiality?

 Nishant: The term 'double materiality' refers to examining materiality from two perspectives: impact perspective and financial perspective.
 Firstly, impact perspective considers how a company's activities, products, and services affect the environment, people, and the economy, including human rights.
 Financial perspective examines how ESG (environmental, social, and governance) topics affect a company's enterprise value in short, medium and long-term.
 This definition is broader than the traditional definition of materiality in financial reporting.

 A WBCSD study highlighted that more than 50% of companies capture stakeholder and financial perspective, while only 7.5% use the impact perspective.